idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/GaussianProcessTrainer.md

   Relies on the TAO optimization library from PETSc.
 Several optimization algorithms are available from this library.
 Note that these algorithms perform deterministic optimization.

-- +Adaptive moment estimation (ADAM)+
+- +Adaptive moment estimation (Adam)+

   Relies on the psuedocode provied in [!cite](kingma2014adam).
-ADAM permits stochastic optimization, wherein, a batch of the training data can be randomly chosen at each iteration.
+Adam permits stochastic optimization, wherein, a batch of the training data can be randomly chosen at each iteration.

 !syntax parameters /Trainers/GaussianProcessTrainer